wp-plugins/makenewsmail-widget/README.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload Makenewsmail to the `/wp-content/plugins/` directory or simply download it from wordpress.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings > Makenewsmail and enter your email and API-key
+1. Go to Settings > Makenewsmail and enter your email and API-key (look under settings in your Makenewsmail account)
-1. Open widgets section and drag it into your prefered widget area
+1. Open widgets section and drag it into your preferred widget area
-1. Choose mailinglist, field options and skin
+1. Select target subscriberlist
+1. Include optional fields to gather more information about your users
+1. Select Signup form skin or do it yourself (css class of makenewsmail).

 == Changelog ==